-The Wave Life Sciences Ltd. 2019 Employee Share Purchase Plan ("ESPP") allows full-time and certain part-time employees to purchase the Company's ordinary shares at a discount to fair market value.
+The Wave Life Sciences Ltd. 2019 Employee Share Purchase Plan, as amended (the "ESPP"), allows full-time and certain part-time employees to purchase the Company's ordinary shares at a discount to fair market value.
 Eligible employees may enroll in a six-month offering period beginning every January 15th and July 15th.
 Ordinary shares are purchased at a price equal to 85% of the lower of the fair market value of the Company's ordinary shares on the first business day or the last business day of an offering period.
-During the three months ended March 31, 2023, 133,098 ordinary shares were issued under the ESPP.
-As of March 31, 2023, there were 583,315 ordinary shares available for issuance under the ESPP.
+The aggregate number of ordinary shares authorized for issuance under the ESPP was originally 1,000,000 and was subsequently increased to 3,000,000 in August 2023.
+During the three months ended March 31, 2024, 101,542 ordinary shares were issued under the ESPP.
+As of March 31, 2024, there were 2,388,958 ordinary shares available for issuance under the ESPP.